-GIAC Exploit Researcher and Advanced Penetration Tester (GXPN)
+GIAC Exploit Researcher and Advanced Penetration Tester (GXPN)false

 TargetSecurity personnel whose job duties involve assessing target networks, systems and applications to find vulnerabilities.
 The GXPN certifies that candidates have the knowledge, skills, and ability to conduct advanced penetration tests, how to model the abilities of an advanced attacker to find significant security flaws in systems, and demonstrate the business risk associated with these flaws.